vigneshsweekaran/vigneshsweekaran.github.io/content/shellscript/tutorials/part-4.md

 greeting "Shellscript"
 ```

+Here we created a function named `greeting` This will not be executed by itself.
+You have to call the function by its name, then only it will be executed

+You can pass the arguments to the function, if it is expected.

+In the above, we are calling the function `greeting` and passing the argument `Vignesh` Eg: greeting "vignesh"

+You can call the function many number of times with different arguments based on requirement

 ```
 ubuntu@test:~/shellscript/tutorials/part-4$ ./1-function.sh
 Hello DevopsPilot
 Hello Vignesh
 Hello Shellscript
 ```

+In the above output, you have seen three times the `echo` command was executed with different outputs since we called the function 3 times with different arguments

 ### How to return some data from function